bootchk/nRF5rawProtocol/readme.md

 Raw :
 - broadcast, all units transmit and receive same address
 - no channel hopping (use one channel not used by WiFi or BT connections)
-- unreliable, no acks
+- unreliable datagrams, no acks
-- unbuffered xmit and rcv
+- unbuffered (no queue) xmit and rcv

 I.e. simple use of radio peripheral in lower layers of stack, and not much else.

 For algorithms that sleep mostly, transmit rarely, and deal w/ contention/noise and reliability in upper layers.

+Some emphasis on minimizing power, sleeping often.
+My goal is to test sleep synchronization algorithms.

 See also
 -